-If bag-mask ventilation is adequate, providers may defer insertion of an advanced airway.
+If bag-mask ventilation is adequate, providers may defer the insertion of an advanced airway.
 Health care providers should make the decision as to the appropriateness of placing an advanced airway during the ACLS Survey.
-The value of securing the airway must be balanced against the need to minimize the interruption in perfusion that results in halting CPR during airway placement.
+The value of securing the airway must be balanced against the need to minimize the interruption in perfusion that results in halting compressions during airway placement.

 Advanced airway equipment includes the laryngeal mask airway, laryngeal tube, esophageal-tracheal tube, and endotracheal tube.
 Different styles of these supraglottic airways are available.
 If it is within your scope of practice, you may use advanced airway equipment when appropriate and available.